Luka Pavićević

-Luka Pavićević (Лука Павићевић; born 17 June 1968) is a Montenegrin professional basketball coach and former player.
-Most recently, he served as the head coach for Alvark Tokyo of the Japanese B.League.
+Luka Pavićević (Лука Павићевић; born 17 June 1968) is a Montenegrin professional basketball coach and former player who last served as the head coach for Panionios of the Greek Basketball League and the EuroCup.

 A point guard, Pavićević played basketball between 1982 and 2003.
-During his playing days, he played for Budućnost, Cibona, Jugoplastika / Pop 84, Proleter Zrenjanin, Crvena zvezda, FMP Železnik, Beobanka, Soproni Ászok, Espoon Honka, Anwil Włocławek, Rabotnički, and Besançon.
+During his playing days, he played for Budućnost, Cibona, Jugoplastika / Pop 84, Proleter Zrenjanin, Crvena zvezda, FMP, Beobanka, Soproni Ászok, Espoon Honka, Anwil Włocławek, Rabotnički, and Besançon.
 He retired as a player with Crvena zvezda in 2003.
 In three seasons with Jugoplastika, he won three European Champions Cup championships (1988–89, 1989–90, 1990–91), three Yugoslav League titles (1988–89, 1989–90, 1990–91), and three Yugoslav Cup tournaments.

 Early life

-Born in Titograd to the construction engineer father Božidar who had a stint as director of the Republički zavod za urbanizam i projektovanje (RZUP) state-owned urban planning enterprise and dentist-orthodontist mother Nedeljka, young Luka grew up in the neighbourhood of Preko Morače where he attended the Maxim Gorky Elementary School.
+Born in Titograd, young Luka grew up in the neighbourhood of Preko Morače where he attended the Maxim Gorky Elementary School.
+His construction engineer father Božidar had a stint as a director of the Republički zavod za urbanizam i projektovanje (RZUP) state-owned urban planning enterprise while his mother Nedeljka worked as a dentist-orthodontist.

-Inspired by a documentary called Maestro about the Yugoslav basketball star player Dragan Kićanović—produced and aired on Yugoslav television as part of its 1980 Moscow Olympics coverage—Pavićević took up streetball at age 12 via joining ballers gathering daily on the concrete court in the city's Njegošev Park.
+Inspired by a documentary called Maestro about the Yugoslav basketball star player Dragan Kićanović—produced by Yugoslav television and aired as part of its 1980 Moscow Olympics coverage—Pavićević took up streetball at age 12 via joining ballers gathering daily on the concrete court in the city's Njegošev Park.
 Marking himself out as a quick ball handler capable of competing against significantly older individuals, the teenager caught the eye of KK Budućnost's head coach Čedomir Đurašković who invited the youngster to join the club.

 Club career

 KK Budućnost

 Joining Budućnost in 1982, young Pavićević was immediately attached by coach Đurašković to the full squad.
-The fourteen-year-old point guard thus became the youngest ever player to appear in a Yugoslav top-tier league game, thus surpassing KK Šibenka 15-year-old shooting guard Dražen Petrović's late 1979 record.
+The fourteen-year-old point guard thus became the youngest ever player to appear in a Yugoslav top-tier league game, surpassing KK Šibenka 15-year-old shooting guard Dražen Petrović's late 1979 record.

 Coaching career

 After retirement in 2003, Pavićević joined OKK Beograd as their new head coach.
-Afterwards, he coached Atlas Belgrade, Hemofarm, Panionios, Alba Berlin and Chorale Roanne.
+Afterwards, he coached Atlas, Hemofarm, Panionios, Alba Berlin and Chorale Roanne.
 In November 2015, Budućnost hired Pavićević as their new head coach.
 In March 2016, he parted ways with Budućnost.

 In June 2017, Pavićević was named as the head coach of Alvark Tokyo of the Japanese B.League.
 He won two Japanese B.League titles (2017–18 and 2018–19) and FIBA Asia Champions Cup title in 2019.
 In June 2022, he parted ways with Alvark Tokyo.

+On May 31, 2025, Pavicevic returned to Greece to coach again Panionios.